KenACollins/MLB-game-stats/README.md

 #### Current Date by Default

 When the MLB app first loads, it retrieves data for the current date.
-This is usually not desirable as many games may not have started and few will have completed, leading to the absence of an editorial recap and photo.
+This is usually not desirable as many games may not have started and few will have completed, leading to the absence of editorial recaps and photos.
 The user is subjected to gray rectangles as placeholders for games not yet reviewed by sports writers.

 However, all is not lost, the user can navigate the grid to find out the games that are scheduled to ascertain which teams are matched up.

 #### Grid

+The games are displayed in a grid, sized to fit seven games per row with wrapping to successive rows.

+I decided that displaying games in a single line would not be an optimal user experience because what happens with the games that are off screen on either side?
+Would the user be happy about pressing an arrow key at the right or left edge of the screen to cause the next game to appear without knowing what other games are hidden?

+I felt the answer was 'No!' and I went with a design that display all of the games on the screen, after conducting an adequate review of the data and determining there never appear to be more than 15 games in a single day, and I can easily fit 15 games within a full HD 1920 x 1080 pixel space.

-A grid is displayed on the screen with rectangular boxes representing each game.
+The grid is displayed on the screen with rectangular boxes representing each game.
 If the game has completed and there is an MLB editorial recap available, a thumbnail image of the game will appear, otherwise a gray rectangle placeholder is substituted.

-Regardless of whether a game has completed or not, the names of the home and away teams are known and can be seen as the user navigates through the grid.
+Regardless of whether a game has completed or not, the names of the home and away teams are known and these matchups can be seen as the user navigates through the grid.
 Games in progress will continually update the scores if one checks back again in a little while.

+#### Header

+Above the grid is a header that indicates for which date the games data pertains along with an indication of the number of editorial recaps available (this is provided so the user does not freak out if he or she sees gray rectangles in place of game photos).

+Example: Stats for Sun Jun 30 2019: 15 total games, 15 editorial recaps available

 #### Focused Game